 So, how do you do this?

-Since you've already gone through the process of uncovering your event's target audience (with the help of this free guide), you now know information such as:
+Since you've already gone through the process of uncovering your event's target audience, you now know information such as:

 - What actions an attendee took before deciding to register for your event